How can I control the CB with a straight-in shot?

 - Your cue is not as level as possible.
 If so, the swerve effect due to any unintentional english becomes significant.

 - You are not stroking straight.
 If so, the stroke “best practices” recommendations might help.

 What happens when a straight shot is hit slightly off center by mistake?

 This creates “unintentional english.”
-The resulting sidespin, even though it might be a small amount, and the associated squirt, swerve, and throw, can easily cause a straight shot to be missed, especially a long shot with tight pockets.
+The resulting sidespin (and the associated squirt, swerve, and throw) might be a small amount, can it easily cause a straight shot to be missed, especially a long shot with tight pockets.

 Obviously, you wouldn’t want to intentionally apply sidespin (even a small amount) on a long, straight shot because the combination of squirt, swerve, and throw effects can easily cause a miss.
 It is difficult to get a perfectly centered hit, but the closer to center you are, the smaller all of the effects will be.